GSA Verified Products Portal (VPP) Full Guide

 Bottom Line: The Future of the GSA Verified Products Portal

-The Verified Products Portal is still evolving, but its trajectory is clear.
+The Verified Products Portal is still evolving but more manufacturers are joining every year.
 More manufacturers are joining the system every year, and it’s possible that participation could become mandatory for certain categories in the future.

-For resellers, this means adaptation is not optional.
+For resellers you need to actively track your product authorizations.
 The ability to prove authorization quickly and clearly will become a baseline expectation, not a differentiator.
 Those who embrace the VPP early will be better positioned to compete in a procurement landscape that values transparency and efficiency.

 Need Help?
 Road Map Consulting Services